telepresenceio/telepresence.io/docs/v2.4/reference/vpn.md

 Typically, this means that all VPN hosts within `10.0.0.0/19` will be rendered inaccessible while telepresence is connected.

-The ideal resolution in this case is to simply move the pods to a different subnet.
-This is possible, for example, in EKS by configuring a [new CIDR range](https://aws.amazon.com/premiumsupport/knowledge-center/eks-multiple-cidr-ranges/) for the pods.
+The ideal resolution in this case is to move the pods to a different subnet.
+This is possible, for example, in Amazon EKS by configuring a [new CIDR range](https://aws.amazon.com/premiumsupport/knowledge-center/eks-multiple-cidr-ranges/) for the pods.
-In this case configuring the pods to be located in `10.1.0.0/19` would clear the VPN and allow you to reach hosts inside the VPC's `10.0.0.0/19`
+In this case, configuring the pods to be located in `10.1.0.0/19` clears the VPN and allows you to reach hosts inside the VPC's `10.0.0.0/19`

-However, it is not always easy, or possible, to move the pods to a different subnet.
+However, it is not always possible to move the pods to a different subnet.
 In these cases, you should use the [never-proxy](./config#neverproxy) configuration to prevent certain hosts from being masked.
 This might be particularly important for DNS resolution.
 In an AWS ClientVPN VPN it is often